StakeandRelax-Validator/docs/validators/relaying/hermes.md

 derivation = 'cosmos'
 ```

-As you can see, hermes had retrieve the chains configurations, and it has populated also the channels between these 2 chains.
+As you can see, hermes retrieved the chains configurations, and it has populated also the channels between these 2 chains.

 {% hint style="warning" %}
 BEWARE: Every time you run the ```hermes config auto``` command it will WIPE the config file in input and rewrite it with chain-registry data.
 This mean that you will lose any changes, like REST or Telemetry non standard configuration, RPCs and gRPCs configuration (if you are using your owns or trust some specific public RPCs/gRPCs) and every other parameter changed on the chains.